 Other factors to consider for the best RV AC

 Efficiency: The more efficient an RV AC unit is, the more air-cooling power you get.
 AC efficiency is measured in EER ratings; the higher the rating, the more energy efficient the unit is.
 For example, Furrion's 14.5k BTU AC uses the same or less power than many 13.5k BTU ACs.
 This means the AC doesn't need to run for as long to get the same cooling job done, saving on energy draw.
 The Furrion Chill is up to 40% more efficient than competitors

 Furrion Chill is built for efficiency, delivering superior cooling performance whilst using less electricity.

 Durability and Reliability: The Furrion Chill is engineered to minimize drag from air resistance while in motion and has a sporty design.
 Dampeners reduce vibration and result in quieter operation, and VibrationSmart™ technology ensures your unit holds up to all the rigors of the road.
 A retrofit design makes it easy to replace industry competitors with Furrion units, which come with 2-year warranties.
 Check out the Furrion Chill Conversion Kit bundle for more information.

-Low Noise: The Furrion Chill operates at 60dB, making it the quietest model in the market.
+A Quiet RV Air Conditioner: The Furrion Chill operates at 60dB, making it the quietest model in the market.
 Plus, dual fans create more comfort with quieter, more efficient operation because they don't have to work as hard.
 With dual-fan technology, Furrion Chill products can operate up to 50% quieter than single-fan systems.